 This meant a huge flow of goods, wealth and cultural exchange as ground for development.
 And being a part of the Roman Empire, you can’t go down on equipment and of course it helps cement your border, if you build massively.
 Not a borderwall as others do, but build to impress.

-When we visited, we just bought a ticket at the office before entering the siq.
-But as with every other site getting tickets beforehand is become a travel planning necessity.
+When we visited, we just bought a ticket at the office before entering the Siq.
+But as with every other site in the world beginning to sell tickets beforehand and in many destinations it has become a travel planning necessity, definitely check up on that.
 Read more on the official page.

-Petra is close to another top sight: Wadi Rum.
-We visited both on a two-day trip from Aqaba, and you can find inspiration to the Wadi in Red rocks & camels in the Wadi Rum desert in Jordan!
-We hired a random dude from the street in Aqaba to drive us, and luckily (as often happens) he was super nice, and we had some great conversations about our differences and similarities (like taste in sunglasses).
+We were stationed in the small city by the bay: Aqaba.
+To get to Petra, we hired a random dude from the street in Aqaba to drive us, and luckily (as often happens) he was super nice, and we had some great conversations about our differences and similarities (like taste in sunglasses).